rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/pegout/ledger.md

+---
+menu_order: 1400
+menu_title: Peg-out using Ledger
+title: "Performing a peg-out using Ledger Hardware Wallet | 2 way peg app Documentation"
+description: "Here, we will learn how to perform a peg-out using Ledger Hardware Wallet."
+tags: 2 way peg, powpeg, peg-in, peg-out, 2way-peg, bridge, rbtc, btc, testnet, mainnet, trezor, liquality, leger, guide, setup, integrate, use
+layout: rsk
+---

 ![2 way peg app (peg-out)](/assets/img/guides/two-way-peg-app/pegout.gif)

 ## Performing a peg-out transaction using rLogin(Trezor and Ledger)

-​> - Note that we will be using the 2 way peg app on [2 way peg app - Testnet](https://2wp-app.testnet.rootstock.io/) for learning purposes.
+​> - Note that we will be using the 2 way peg app on [2 way peg app - Testnet](https://app.2wp.testnet.rootstock.io/) for learning purposes.
-> - For transactions using **real tokens**, use the [2 way peg app - Mainnet](https://2wp-app.rootstock.io/) application.
+> - For transactions using **real tokens**, use the [2 way peg app - Mainnet](https://app.2wp.rootstock.io/) application.
 > - We're using Ledger Nano and Trezor One hardware wallets on this tutorial.
 > - For how to perform a peg-in transaction using hardware wallets.
 See [Getting started using hardware wallets](/guides/two-way-peg-app/getting-started#using-hardware-wallets).
 > - To use Ledger hardware wallet to create a **peg-in** see [How to perform a peg-in transaction using Ledger](/guides/two-way-peg-app/getting-started#performing-a-peg-in-transaction-with-ledger)